-For humans to survive, we must form a physical and emotional bond with other humans.
+For humans to survive, we must form physical and emotional bonds with other humans.
 Unfortunately, because of a lack of education about how to do this lovingly and that we are human and will make mistakes, we all experience emotional pain and injuries from our caregivers.
 Since science and society have held us back from evolving emotionally, the best we can do as a child in those moments is to relinquish our inherent power and authentic self.
-As a result, we develop a shame-based false persona to survive the emotional injuries we experience from our perfectly imperfect caregivers so we can forge a necessary connection.
+As a result, we develop a shame-based false persona to survive the emotional injuries we experience from our perfectly imperfect caregivers to forge a necessary connection.

 The overwhelming emotional experience of childhood injury, loss of inherent power, and adoption of a false persona create a fear-based traumatic emotional chemical addiction in the brain and body of each child.
 This emotional addiction becomes a mostly subconscious shame-based compulsion to replay the unhealed childhood injuries.
-The result is that each adult relationship/s, career/s, and health outcome/s will mirror the original childhood emotional injury they have yet to heal.
-The individual does this to regain their lost power (they are now in control of doing it to themselves) and as a way to let themselves know they need to heal the pain from the past so they can reclaim their authentic self.
-Sadly, the individual will deny their part because both society and science have not made them aware of the role they are playing in creating their emotional misery.
+The result is that each adult’s relationship/s, career/s, and health outcome/s will mirror the original childhood emotional injury they have yet to heal.
+The individual does this to regain their lost power (they are now in control of doing it to themselves) and to let them know they need to heal the pain from the past so they can reclaim their authentic self.
+Sadly, the individual will deny their part because both society nor science have not made them aware of the role they are playing in creating their emotional misery.

 Successfully conquering The Worst Day Cycle requires healing the shame and facing denial by developing Emotional Mastery.

-Step one is to admit them!
-We have to become experts in our self-deception and how we deny and hide our imperfections from ourselves and others.
-Studies show that we lie to ourselves between 10-200 times per day.
+Step one is to admit we have imperfections!
+We must become experts in our self-deception and how we deny and hide our imperfections from ourselves and others.
 We all carry shame and pain from our past, and many people can find this very difficult to admit.
-What keeps us from the life we want is our childhood and being unable to acknowledge that our upbringing was not as perfect as we like to think it was.
-To be human is to be fallible, and therefore, parents are not always to blame.
-I personally believe that nearly every parent is doing what they feel is kind and loving but because society and science have not taught us Emotional Mastery they are unaware that no matter what they do, they will leave wounds that will affect the child rest of their lives.
+Studies show that we lie to ourselves 10-200 times daily.
+What keeps us from the life we want is our inability to acknowledge that our upbringing was not as perfect as we like to think it was.
+To be human is to be fallible; therefore, parents are not always to blame.
+I believe that nearly every parent does what they feel is kind and loving.
+But, because society and science have not taught us Emotional Mastery, parents are unaware that no matter how great they are as a parent, they will leave wounds in their children.

-Most people believe placing any responsibility on our parents is unacceptable, and disrespectful.
+Most people believe placing any responsibility on our parents is unacceptable or disrespectful.
 That makes this a complicated truth to accept.
-Due to underlying shame and fear, any thought of challenging a parent will activate the inner child who will be fearful of getting in trouble or losing their parents’ love.
+Due to underlying shame and fear, any thought of challenging a parent will activate the inner child, who will be fearful of getting in trouble or losing their parents’ love.
 That is in part how we developed the false persona as a child.
-Being unable to accept that our parents injured us and left wounds that we replay throughout our adult lives against ourselves is self-deceptive.
+Our inability to accept that our parents injured us and left wounds that we replay throughout our adult lives against ourselves is self-deceptive.

 It’s an ongoing process to be able to face up to our self-deception.
 Recently I had to own up to a part of myself I had denied.
 Years ago, when I was going through a divorce, I lived in an apartment with a pool.
 My daughters just loved for me to swim underwater with them on my back.
 The problem was that no one had taught me about The Worst Day Cycle or Emotional Mastery, so routinely, I would come up with excuses not to play this enjoyable game with them.
 Even worse, the reason was that I did not want to mess up my hair.